The Clown Died in Marvin Gardens

 The Clown Died in Marvin Gardens is the second album from Beacon Street Union, a psychedelic rock group based in Boston, Massachusetts.

+Overview

 The album was released in 1968.
 The dead clown on the cover was also used previously in 1967, by Joel Brodsky on The Doors's album Strange Days.
+The album peaked on the Billboard Top LP's at No. 173.

+AllMusic rated the album three stars, stating "The tragedy of The Clown Died in Marvin Gardens is that it could have been so much more."